 That’s the currently available banner history.
 If you’re interested in the Endfield operator ratings to prepare your pulls for the best new addition to your team, check out our Endfield Operator Tier List.

-The chances of getting a 6★ operator on any banner is 0.8%; so, very very small.
+The chance of getting a 6★ operator on any banner is 0.8%, so very, very small.
 Once you've reached 65 pulls (soft pity) on a single banner, your chances for getting a 6★ operator will grow by 5% with every next pull.
 You will hit hard pity at the 80th pull, which guarantees you a 6★ operator.
-Pulling any 6★ operator on any banner will reset the odds back to regular 0.8%.
+Pulling any 6★ operator from any banner will reset the odds to the regular 0.8%.

 Standard banner will only grant you one of the 5 standard 6★ units, with the pool consisting of: